PublishingWithoutWalls/bootstrap3/README.md

-# Bootstrap3 for OJS 3+
+# IOPN fork of Bootstrap3 for OJS 3+

-A community-built theme for OJS 3+ that implements Bootstrap 3 components.
+A community-built theme for OJS 3+ that implements Bootstrap 3 components, customized for the Illinois Open Publishing Network.

 ## Installation